wish/nodetaint/README.md

 The controller solves this problem by removing a pre-configured taint from a node after annotated daemonsets are running on the node.
 To achieve this, you need to configure your cluster to launch nodes with the desired taint: configure `kubelet` to start with `--register-with-taints` option.
  The controller then determines, through annotation, which daemonsets should be running on a node prior to workload pods.
 It monitors for these daemonset pods to be Ready before removing the configured taint.

+Note: If you are using the k8s cluster autoscaler you should align the [`ignore-taint`](https://github.com/kubernetes/autoscaler/blob/8ba18537807fb15a074d3587528157d441ac4389/cluster-autoscaler/main.go#L181) option with the same taints as registered on the kubelet.
+This will ensure the cluster autoscaler considers those nodes as "ready" for the purposes of scaling up/down.

 ## Configuration

 ### Command-line